bhbmaster/rhood/README.md

 # example:
 python rhood.py --username bhbmaster@gmail.com --password PineapplesExpress --insecure --all-info
 ```

+Note: you can still use insecure method with 2 factor, it will just ask for your MFA code (the 6 digit code)

 **SIDENOTE:** instead of using --username, --password, and --authkey which are 'wordy', you can use -U, -P and -A respectivly.